 public scholarship

-Malaklou is perhaps best known for her social media hashtag #therevolutionwillnotbehumanized and for her think pieces—on topics ranging from Beyoncé’s and Jay-z’s black femme(inism)s, to trayvon martin’s murder, to DAPL and its relationship to the movement for black life, to the sports-media complex’s exploitation of black flesh.
-In addition to publishing this work in The feminist wire, counterpunch, and (most recently) the conversationalist, malaklou elaborates these interventions as a guest correspondent on Always already: a critical theory podcast.
-Click on the image to learn more about her public scholarship.
+Malaklou is known for her think pieces on topics ranging from Beyoncé and Jay-z, to Trayvon Martin, to DAPL and its relationship to the movement for black life, to the sports-media complex’s exploitation of black flesh, and more.
+Her public scholarship can be found in The Feminist Wire, Counterpunch, The Conversationalist, and other platforms, and in podcast and media interviews.
+Click on the image (“the revolution will not be humanized”) to learn more about Malaklou’s public scholarship.